MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-roaming-user-profiles.md

 To make these changes, use the following procedure.

-1. Download and install the appropriate software update on all computers on which you’re going to use roaming, mandatory, super-mandatory, or domain default profiles:
+1. Download and install the appropriate software update on all computers on which you're going to use roaming, mandatory, super-mandatory, or domain default profiles:

     - Windows 8.1, or Windows Server 2012 R2: install the software update described in article [2887595](http://support.microsoft.com/kb/2887595) in the Microsoft Knowledge Base (when released).
     - Windows 8 or Windows Server 2012: install the software update described in article [2887239](http://support.microsoft.com/kb/2887239) in the Microsoft Knowledge Base.